swissChili/forthc/readme.md

 entry point (main) rather than having to get all the top-level instructions and throw them into a function.

+## Implemented Features

+This compiler is very much a work in progress, but I have already implemented many features that make it usable for small tasks.
+Here is a fairly complete list of features implemented.
+For a complete list of implemented words see the assembly and forth files in generic/ linux/ and bootstrap/

+- Variables, `!` and `@`
+- Conditions `if` ... `else` ... `then`
+- Subroutine Declarations `:` ... `;`
+- Integer Literals
+- Calling Words
+- Line Comments `\` ... `<NL>`

 ## Programming in Forth

 Forth, unlike C, Java, or whatever new language is in fashion this week, is a